daniel-yj-yang/ml/README.md

 # Machine Learning
-Computer algorithms that improve automatically through experience
+Computer algorithms that learn the (hidden) regularity of the world and improve automatically through experience

 <hr>